 2. Pre-Mixed Drywall Joint Compound for Skim Coating

 This is the best drywall joint compound for skim coating walls and ceilings.
 You might also use it for taping, repairing, or texturing purposes.
-It works well on peeling paints as well as filling chips and small holes.
+It works well on peeling-paint as well as filling chips and small holes.

 Also, if you’re installing new drywalls, this joint compound will come in handy.
 But remember, this product is only suitable for indoor uses!